We are pleased to offer a number of dual degrees. Select students can work towards two degrees at once! Pair your MPP with an MBA, MD, JD and more.

 - One or two electives

-An internship is required in the summer after completing the first MPP year.
-Our Career Services staff supports students to find an internship that matches their interests and that allows them to apply their newly learned skills.
+An internship the summer after completing the first MPP year is required.
+Our Career Services staff will support you and help you find an internship that matches your interests.

-After completing the first year and the summer internship, students register primarily for courses through the Law, Business, Environment, or Medical School.
-During the final year of study in their dual-degree programs, students register with the Sanford School for three or four courses, two of which focus on the development, research, and writing of the Master’s Project under the close supervision of a public policy faculty member.
+After completing the first year and the summer internship, you'll register primarily for courses through the Law, Business, Environment, or Medical School.
+During the final year of study, students register with Sanford for three or four courses, two of which focus on a Master’s Project which is completed under the supervision of a public policy faculty member.

 - Master's Project I (3 credits)